 The challenge that comes with chess is fun and all.
 However, on a bad day, when you cannot make even the simplest of moves, it can be very frustrating.

 When your opponent has read your moves and puts you in a corner, you feel stressed and defeated.
 What your opponent does easily proves to be a hard nut to crack for you.
 It’s at this point that most players usually overturn the chess board and go home in shame.

 Fun and chess can go hand in hand if you put the following things in mind:

 With the millions of possible moves that chess presents, it would be foolish to go into a game with the confidence that you will automatically win.
 It is overconfidence that kills most good players and leads to their downfall.
 When you make your first move, keep in mind that there is a possibility that you can win or lose.
 This way, no result would be a surprise to you.

 2. Always Put Your Best Foot Forward

 Before making any move, think it out.
 Chess allows you to take your time and make informed decisions.
 Have your tactics in place and stick by it.
 If anything changes during the game, be flexible enough to flow with the rhythm.
-Always doing your best gives you peace of mind even when you lose certain games.
+Always trying your best gives you peace of mind even when you lose certain games.

 3. Be Ready To Learn

-In as much as you believe in your tactics, always be eager to learn from those who are better established in the game.
+As much as you believe in your tactics, always be eager to learn from those who are better established in the game.
 Your tactics might be perfect but with a little more help, you could become a veteran.
 Don’t be rigid!

 Chess is a board game full of fun!
 The thinking and creative process with endless possibilities makes the game very interesting.
 It is fun when you win a game especially against a well-established player.
 However, losing the game is not fun.